plone/training/voltohandson/breadcrumbs.rst

 We will return to breadcrumbs later to style it, after we finish with the homepage.

-However, to simplify the training for now, we will remove the breadcrumbs for all pages.
+However, to simplify the training for now, we will hide the breadcrumbs for all pages.

 .. code-block:: less